2017 Tennessee Volunteers football team: Georgia Tech

 In a renewed rivalry with the Georgia Tech Yellow Jackets, the Tennessee Volunteers traveled to Atlanta to play in their second Chick-fil-A Kickoff Game.
 The Volunteers never had the lead in regulation play but scored two touchdowns in the fourth quarter to tie the game at 28 and force overtime.
 Each team traded touchdowns through two overtimes with Georgia Tech ultimately seeking to win the game on a two-point conversion.
 However, quarterback TaQuon Marshall could not complete the pass, and Tennessee secured the 42–41 victory.

-In his first start as a Volunteer, quarterback Quentin Dormady went 20-for-37 for 221 passing yards and a pair of touchdowns, both to wide receiver Marquez Callaway.
+In his first start as a Volunteer, quarterback Quinten Dormady went 20-for-37 for 221 passing yards and a pair of touchdowns, both to wide receiver Marquez Callaway.
 Running back John Kelly ran for 128 rushing yards and four touchdowns.
 After averaging 47 yards on six punts, five of which pinned the Yellow Jackets inside their 20-yard line, punter Trevor Daniel was named Ray Guy Award Punter of the Week.

 Following the game, Tennessee head coach Butch Jones stated, "That was a very good college football game.
 I have a lot of respect for Georgia Tech.
 I am really proud of our players.
 We spoke all week long about a will to win, and that was the kind of game to find out our will to win.
 We knew that this was going to be a game that you had to show some resolve and some grit, and you had to play complementary football."
 He added, "The resolve and resiliency of our defense, even though we gave up [535] yards rushing, we still managed to force two takeaways, and offensively, we didn't turn the football over, which was paramount to winning the football game."